Christianisation of Anglo-Saxon England: Rulers' reasons for and against conversion

 Nonetheless, many kings remained heathen, possibly due to an unwillingness to harm relations with the elites on which they depended to remain in power, many of whom likely saw Christianity as intrusive and unwelcome.
 Ecclesiastical History of the English People refers to the importance of this support in the baptism of the king of the East Saxons Sigeberht.
-King Edwin of Northumbria similarly is written to have sought advice from his council before converting.
+King Edwin of Northumbria is also said to have sought advice from his council before converting.
 Funding the Church was very costly, with land being given away forever.
-In the 7th century, parts of the land taken by force from heathen kings could be given to the Church, as in Cædwalla's conquering of Wight in which he gave a quarter of the island to Wilfrid, totalling 300 hides.
+In the 7th century, parts of the land taken by force from heathen kings could be given to the Church, as in Cædwalla's conquest of the Isle of Wight, in which he gave a quarter of the island to Wilfrid, totalling 300 hides.
 Similarly, King Oswiu gave the Church 120 hides to found 10 monasteries after his victory over the heathen king Penda.
 Bestowal of land to the Church would have limited the amount of land that could be given to elites as a reward for service and loyalty.
 In the early stages of the establishment of Christianity, churchmen were typically not English in origin and did not have ties to local elites, whilst later on, even though more were English, they still would have likely come from other kingdoms.
 This lack of access of local elites to the king's resources is suggested by Bede to be the reason that in the 8th century, young nobles were forced to leave Northumbria in order to acquire land.
-Reluctance to adopt Christianity may also have been as it held a much stricter monopology on religious practice, with only priests being able to perform certain rituals, in contrast to Anglo-Saxon traditional religion which seemed not to have such a strict division in roles.
+Reluctance to adopt Christianity may also have been dud to its much stricter monopoly on religious practice, with only priests being able to perform certain rituals, in contrast to the Anglo-Saxon traditional religion, which seemed not to have such a strict division in roles.
 Heathen elites, in contrast, led large-scale religious events, with feasts believed to have been held at their halls.
 This participation would likely have strengthened their reputation in the community and was important for upholding their power.